weirdion/personal-arch-setup/archInstallHelper.md

 ```
 /dev/sda
     /dev/sda1 1024MB  /boot       -> For Systemd-boot
-    /dev/sda2 120GB   crypt/LLVM  -> For the root and swap (Size dependent on your needs)
+    /dev/sda2 120GB   crypt/LVM  -> For the root and swap (Size dependent on your needs)
         archgrp-swap  8GB   swap  -> Swap partition (optional, if you want to do a Swapfile in root instead)
         archgrp-root  112GB xfs   -> Root partition
-    /dev/sda3 810GB   crypt       -> Can be LLVM if needed
+    /dev/sda3 810GB   crypt       -> Can be LVM if needed
         store         810GB xfs   -> For data/backup partition that will persist across distros
 ```